Sometimes the questions we have (especially questions about the cremation process) can be a bit weird, but we still need to ask them.

 But most families opt for the more traditional viewing, funeral service, and then cremation.
 If so, you will be cremated in the clothes that you were viewed in.

-A body is dead when cremated.
+A body is already deceased when cremated.
 Pain cannot be felt because there are no nerve impulses.

 Teeth usually burn up during cremation.
 Any tooth fragments that may be left are ground up with the bone fragments during the processing of the cremated remains.

 The skull does not burst during cremation.
 The skull will become fragile and crumble.
-This gives the illusion of bursting.
+This can give the illusion of bursting.

 Draining a body of fluids does not happen before cremation.